IIIF/api/source/presentation/4.0/index.md

 }
 ```

-Annotations may alternately use a type of Selector called a `WktSelector` to align the Annotation to a region within a Canvas or Scene.
+Annotations may alternately use a different type of Selector, called a `WktSelector`, to align the Annotation to a target region within a Canvas or Scene.

 ### A comment about something in a Model